GueJiaXuan/googledrive-to-onedrive/README.md

 - You’ve installed the required Python packages (see below)

 ### 🛠️ Installation (2 Options)

-For Microsoft Users: Please make sure you download Python from Microsoft Store NOT directly from Python site.

 **Double-click `initial_run.bat`**
    This installs the necessary packages for windows user.